Home

 Rebecca "Becky" (Birch) McElfish Miller was born on Sept.
 5, 1883, in West Finley, Washington County, PA, the daughter of Samuel and Susan (Miner) Birch

-In October 1934, Rebecca and John drove to Cleveland, "where they expect to spend the winter with their daughter, Mrs. John F. Hall, and family," reported the Washington Daily Reporter.
-Later, after John died, Rebecca moved to Cleveland permanently, sometime before 1944.
+In October 1934, Rebecca and John made news when they drove to Cleveland, "where they expect to spend the winter with their daughter, Mrs. John F. Hall, and family," reported the Washington Daily Reporter.

 Cleveland's public square in the early 1900s.

 After being twice widowed, Rebecca died in the Cleveland Hospital on Nov.
 14, 1962, at the age of 79.
-Her final resting place is unknown.
+Her remains were laid to rest in the city's Lake View Cemetery, but the grave may not be marked.
 Her obituary in the Washington Observer incorrectly names her first husband as "A.V."
 McElfish.